bigsql/hive_fdw/README-HDP.md

 xademo
 ```

+## Install Hadoop-FDW ##

+After establishing a connection with Hive successfully, we can focus on
+the PostgreSQL side.

+Please install the Hadoop FDW in one of the following ways:

+- As a binary from the PGC Update Manager.

+- From source; by following the instructions in [README.md](README.md).

 ## Prepare the Environment ##

-After establishing a connection with Hive successfully, we can move to
-the PostgreSQL setup.

 The Hadoop FDW needs two environment variables set for the PostgreSQL
 server: